PHILADELPHIA REFLECTIONS

 In a sense, the city stringencies may have been a blessing for the Mann.
 A second capital campaign raised $15 million for expanded facilities and parking, as well as an education center, to meet the new community need.
 A complimentary ticket program distributes 50,000 free tickets yearly, and seats on the lawn cost $10.
 If you want to get under the roof, it costs more.
 The free program familiarized parents with the program, and the educational center is now thriving.

 Mr. Leonard brought along the new CEO, Cathy Cahill, and it looks as though he made a good choice.
 She's only been here for 19 days, but she went to Temple and Drexel before taking jobs out of town.
-She's a cellist herself, which should ease labor relations somewhat, although the pep and enthusiasm is surely innate.
+She's a cellist herself, which should ease labor relations somewhat, although the pep and enthusiasm are surely innate.
 We hear that SEPTA is planning to re-open the R-5 station, and jitney bus service for the whole Park complex will be shared with the Please Touch Museum and other new activities in the 1876 exhibition area.
 There are plans for a Shakespeare repertory group to have a home here.
-This drive and enthusiasm is going to be necessary, because Rock Groups are now competing in the Wachovia Center, and the Tweeter Center in Camden.
-Apparently the secret of musical finances leaked out.
+This drive and enthusiasm are going to be necessary because Rock Groups are now competing in the Wachovia Center, and the Tweeter Center in Camden.
+Apparently, the secret of classical music finances leaked out.